 The Hidden Dangers Of Stevia Leaf Sweetener Sugar Substitutes

-by BodyHealth Representatives February 22, 2019 2 min read
+February 22, 2019 2 min read

 A packet of stevia resting against a cup of coffee.
 The Hidden Dangers Of Stevia Leaf Sweetener Sugar Substitutes

 Stevia is a very popular and generally safe sugar substitute.
 Stevia is a 0 calorie sweetener, it's naturally plant based and as much as 200x sweeter than sugar.
-It's becoming very popular as a food additive and sugar substitute, for weight loss, low calorie cooking, health issues and low carb diets like the Ketogenic Diet.
+It's becoming very popular as a food additive and sugar substitute, for fat loss, low calorie cooking, health issues and low carb diets like the Ketogenic Diet.

 Studies show there is an extensive list of potential nutritional benefits.
 There is a hidden danger though in many of the most popular stevia products though.
 The stevia you are buying in the store or using in restaurants and coffee shops (Especially when in packet form) is likely NOT stevia!